-Pornhub Disabled In Texas Over Age Verification Law
+Pornhub Disabled in Texas over Age Verification Law

 The final straw for the company was when Attorney General Ken Paxton filed a lawsuit against the Aylo group (the company that owns Pornhub) last month for not accurately verifying the ages of the users visiting the site.

-However, users do have the option of using the best porn VPN to change their location from Texas and access Pornhub without any restrictions.
+A way around Texas’s Pornhub restrictions: people in Texas can use the best porn VPN to spoof their IP address and change their digital location from Texas and access Pornhub without any restrictions.

-Apart from the USA, the company is also facing issues with The European Union’s Digital Services Act (DSA) over age verification.
-This law regards platforms like Pornhub to be ‘very large’ (on average 45 million users a month).
+Apart from the USA, Pornhub is also facing issues with The European Union’s Digital Services Act (DSA) over age verification.
+This law regards platforms like Pornhub to be ‘very large’ (because they average around 45 million users a month).

-So it might make it mandatory for the site to take down illegal content and get a better age verification process in place.
+- So, the EU might make it mandatory for Pornhub to take down illegal content and get a better age verification process in place.

 To challenge its designation as a large online platform, Pornhub has sued the EU in response.

-Also, along with XVideos, the website has urged courts to pull the plug on another law that would require them to build a detailed public database of all the ads they run on their website.
+Additionally, both Pornhub and xvideos (another popular porn site) have urged the courts to pull the plug on another law that would require them to build a detailed public database of all the ads they run on their websites.

 Question & Answers (0)